Nmene018/https-github.com-Nmene018-theatre-link/README.md

 * User has to be able to click on a movie genre and swipe yes or no on all the movies within the specified genre
 * User must be able to see all the movies that swipped right to in their favorites
 * User must be able to see all the profiles of the users that they have matched with for each of the movies they have in their favorites
-* Profile page for each user
+* Profile page for each user that also shows all the movies that they have swipped right o

 **Optional Nice-to-have Stories**
 * Streaming vs. In Theater Choice of Available Movies